 What we're trying to say is you need to be very forensic with your research in order to really maximise the ideas you want to put in play.

-OK assuming you have the money set aside to recruit one, two or more staff, getting the right mix of people will be a crucial step towards a successful business.
-It's not only the quality of the individual, it's the vibe between you all as staff, but the image you all project to customers that will determine whether users want to come to your gy,
+Assuming you have the money set aside to recruit one, two or more staff, getting the right mix of people will be crucial towards building a successful business.
+It's not only the quality of the individual, it's the vibe between you all as staff and the image you all project to customers that determines whether users want to keep coming to your gym.

 Entering a studio can be a daunting thing for many people to do.
 Your staff must endorse your brand and make people feel welcome and wanted.
 Be clear what you are looking for and what skill sets you need.
 Recruit carefully, check all qualifications and gather feedback from clients to ensure that staff are constantly delivering or going over and above what is expected of them.

 This is more likely to be on your hit list of things you must do.
 Everyone wants to create their slice of noteriety/individualism/boldness by creating a name that gets remembered.

-Branding is a buzzword, because it is really important.
+Branding is more than a buzzword. because it is really important.
 The brand you create will be your differentiator in the marketplace as it should reflect your personality, your fitness ethos and your 'modus operandi' (the latin for the way you want to operate).

 they can expect from you and how to differentiate you from your competitors.
 In some ways it is the personality of your business.
 So will you be a traditional gym or something different?
 Will you offer high end gym equipment or more basic equipment?
 Establishing your brand at the very beginning is crual as it will drive all the decisions you then make from the look of your gym, the equipment you stock and the staff you hire.